 21. Bean Hole Beans—Our beans made by our Bean Master cook in hot coals underground for 24 hours.
 Try them at our events!

-22. Sawmill—Water powered saw-mills were the heart of many Maine towns from the 1700’s until the present.
-It consists of a waterwheel, gearing, saw sash (frame that carries the blade), and log carriage.
-It is the only wooden geared mill in the US!
+22. Water-powered Sawmill—Water powered saw-mills were the heart of many Maine towns from the 1700’s until the present.
+The saw mill at Leonard’s Mills consists of five elements:

 23. Mill Pond & Sluice Way —One of the most important features of the water mill, water retained in the pond represents the potential energy for the mill.
 Then the water travels down the sluice, turning the gears as the water flows, an integral part to power the mill.

 24. Saw Pit —A technique practiced since ancient times, this method relies on two people with one at the top and one in the pit, sawing up and down.